Best VPNs for public Wi-Fi in 2024

 But in a market full of VPNs that advertise themselves as being the best, which ones truly provide high-quality protection?
 We tested dozens of different VPN providers and looked at their encryption, security features, and tunneling protocols to ensure only the best protection.
-Below, we put together a list of the best VPNs for public wifi in 2023.
+Below, we put together a list of the best VPNs for public Wi-Fi in 2024.

 - NordVPN – best overall public wifi VPN